-All Reach2 schools develop a bespoke programme to deliver on the Government’s expectation of British Values.
+All Reach2 schools develop a bespoke programme to deliver the Government’s expectation of British Values.
 This will be taught both explicitly and discretely, and as is age-appropriate.

 ‘Schools should promote the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs’ to